Global-Health-Engineering/ethord/README.md

 <td style="text-align:left;">

-A URL linking to the item or its associated webpage.
+A URL linking to the item or its associated resource, such as a website or repository.
 </td>

 </tr>